xXm4ntr4Xx/xXm4ntr4Xx/README.md

  -How typescript is growing up in the business and the advantage of using it and so many thing .....  \

- 🔭 I’m currently working on the 4 weeks project at School of  Code